buildbot/buildbot/master/contrib/README.txt

                 over PB to a remote buildmaster's PBChangeSource.
 Contributed by Stephen Kennedy.

-css/*.css: alternative HTML stylesheets to make the Waterfall display look
-           prettier.
-Copy them somewhere, then pass the filename to the css= argument of the Waterfall() constructor.

 zsh/_buildbot: zsh tab-completion file for 'buildbot' command.
 Put it in one
                of the directories appearing in $fpath to enable tab-completion in zsh.